Performance Tester Contracting in Canberra

 The Canberra performance testing market is relatively small and fairly specialised.
 The strongest contractors tend to be known quantities - people who've built a track record in recognisable agency environments and can demonstrate the type of system they've tested, not just the type of testing they've done.

-If you're newer to government work, leading with specific system types (payments platforms, case management, identity services) and demonstrating tool depth alongside communication capability will get more traction than a generic QA background.
+If you're newer to government work, lead with specific system types such as payments platforms, case management, or identity services.
 Security clearance also opens doors at Defence, Home Affairs, and intelligence-adjacent programs where the most technically complex performance work tends to sit.

 What's the typical daily rate for a performance tester in Canberra?

-Experienced performance testers generally sit between $950 and $1,300 per day.
-Contractors who can own test strategy end-to-end, or who have strong APM and observability tool depth alongside performance scripting, typically attract the upper end of that range.
+Typical Canberra rates as of early 2026 sit broadly between $950 and $1,300 per day.
+Contractors who can own test strategy end-to-end, or who have strong APM and observability tool depth alongside performance scripting, typically attract the upper end.
+Rates vary by program complexity, seniority, and clearance level.

 Do I need government experience to land performance testing contracts?